TedTschopp/tedt.org/_posts/Homepage/1999-04-01-Founder-of-The-One-Ring.com.md

 subtitle:
 subtitle-url:
 quote:
-excerpt: 'Founded and managed the most popular website dedicated to the works of J.R.R.
+excerpt: I founded and spearheaded the operations for a leading website dedicated to J.R.R.
 Tolkien and the Lord of the Rings.

-    '
+During my time there, the site gained notable recognition in the media landscape.
 source:
 source-url:
 call-to-action: